hpalmete/dilbert-tools/README.md

 **If you're using the EXE version on Windows, you don't need to install these.**  Otherwise, you'll need to install these if you haven't already:

- * Python 2.5 or 2.6 (not tested with 2.7 or 3.x)
+ * Python 2.7
- * Python Imaging Library (PIL)
+ * Pillow

-You can install these on Ubuntu and other Debian-based distros with:
+You can install these with:

+    fedora$ sudo dnf install python python-pillow
-    $ sudo apt-get install python python-imaging
+    ubuntu/debian$ sudo apt-get install python python-pillow

 # `fetch-dilbert`